 Despite its very rural location, the Hondon Valley affords all the amenities you will need within 10 /30 minutes drive.
 Yes we have the usual village shops, bakers, butchers and supermarkets but also gyms, sports centres, spas, shopping malls, DIY stores, cinema, superstores, football stadiums, bull rings, theme parks, water parks, a chocolate factory, riding schools, museums, etc… you will not miss much here.
 Of course the coastal towns and resorts are all a nice ride away too, as is the Alicante International Airport..
 It’s all a short drive away.

 Over the last 10 years the Valencia Government has encouraged foreign investment in property.
 This is much needed in a region that also relies heavily of tourism and construction for its income.
 This in turn leads to many foreigners, mainly northern Europeans looking for the Spanish sun, living here permanently.
-The Hondons have been touched by foreign investment.
+The Hondons have been touched by foreign investment which was helped by the development of “La Montañosa Villas“, a new build urbanisation of about 400 luxury properties surrounded by mountain views and fruit farms.
 It is said that the area needed this in order to grow and build the farmer / builder community, it’s infrastructure and develop urban land.
-In the nine years I have lived in Hondon it is easy to see the positive differences in roads, facilities and wealth.
+In the 10+ years I have lived in Hondón it is easy to see the positive differences in roads, facilities and wealth.

 » Property for sale Hondon de los Frailes